za3k/short-programs/README.md

 ---
 Displays the webcam through ASCII graphics.
 Just for fun.

+battery
+---
+Displays the current battery percentage as a short string for displays

 changed-files
 ---
 In Arch Linux, lists the config files which have been altered from the default.